hydrologie/xhydro/CONTRIBUTING.rst

         # To simply test that the docs pass build checks
         python -m tox -e docs

 #.
-If changes to your branch are made on Github, you can update your local branch with:
+If changes to your branch are made on GitHub, you can update your local branch with:

     .. code-block:: console